 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

-Read all about our 2022 equestrian meet-up in Argentina here.
+Read all about our previous equestrian meet-ups in Argentina:

 Also read: horse riding in Argentina

 On the first day, we arrive at Neuquen, located in the east of Argentina.
-After your arrival, there will be a four hour transfer by car to a small town on the border of Chile and Argentina.
-The town is called Caviahue in Patagonia, just a few 100 kms south of Santiago.
-Here you will have a beautiful view of the snow-capped Andes while you have dinner and a good night’s rest.
+After your arrival, there will be a six hour transfer by car to a small town on the border of Chile and Argentina.
+Here you will have a beautiful view of the snow-capped Andes while you drive few kilometres over dirt roads to the farm to have dinner and a good night’s rest.
+If arrival is early enough, you might go for a test ride before dinner to try out the horses.
+Also make sure to bring some US Dollars in case you want to buy a poncho, or other Argentinian souvenirs at the farm.

-After a delicious breakfast, we will have a short transfer to where the horses are being saddled and we’ll get to meet horses.
+After a delicious breakfast, we will walk to where the horses are being saddled and we’ll get to meet horses.
 Today we will round up all the cattle and do a proper head count of them.
 There’s 2 rules to doing this accurately: count in silence and in two’s!
 At this point, we leave our luxuries behind as this is an authentic cattle drive, and we’ll camp beside the stockyard.
 We’ll end the day with a dinner at the camp.
-From now on we will be transporting our luggage in saddle bags and a dry bag, so pack light and only take the essentials.
+From now on we will be transporting our luggage in saddle bags, so pack light (and warm) and only take the essentials.

-In the early morning of the third day we all get ready for riding on the estancia, we’ll now begin the cattle drive!
+In the early morning of the third day we all get ready for riding on the estancia, we’ll continue the cattle drive!
 The river Rio Agrio is rising in the Andes and starts to flow down all the way to the Pacific, it has an absolutely stunning valley.
-We’ll be riding past a beautiful waterfall formed by the Rio Agria flowing over an ancient volcanic area called a caldera.
+We’ll be riding past a beautiful waterfall formed by the Rio Agrio flowing over an ancient volcanic area called a caldera.
 While we ride downstream of the waterfall, the cattle will need to cross the river before we continue our journey.
 We will keep moving the herd for 5 to 7 hours, depending on the terrain and any obstacles we cross.
 We need moving the cattle forward, steady and calm.
 When some of them stray from the herd, we bring them back, so the riders are spread out to nudge the cattle forward.
 The surrounding countryside is timeless and beautiful.
 The only trails here are those cut by generations of Angus cattle: no-one else comes this way.
 Once we arrive at the pasture, the cattle is left to graze this untouched piece of nature.
+We continue the rest of the week only with our horses.

-As we continue our ride to laguna del cuero, we’ll only be about 3 kms from Chile.
+As we continue our ride to laguna del cuero, we’ll only be about 3 kilometres from Chile.
 Today we’re looking to see if we can find the majestic endangered bird called the condores andinos.
 They can have a wingspan of up to 3 meters.
-Its also likely that we find Wanacos, a local Mammal which wool was used for clothes by Mapuches.
-This night we will also be camping by the hotspring again.
+It's also likely that we find Wanacos, a local Mammal which wool was used for clothes.
+This night we will also be camping by the hot-spring again.

 As we leave Patagonias wild nature behind, we still have a great and long day of riding ahead before we reach civilisation again.
 In the morning, we will ride for 4 hours until we reach out lunch spot next to Maloñehue.
 An incredible mountain which used to be a strategic place where pre-Columbian inhabitants used to keep an eye on groups of horses coming from north during the invasion of Spanish conquistadors.
 The views from up here are absolutely jaw dropping.
 After lunch, we ride down the mountain and come across ruins of the “conquest of the desert” and a monolith.
 Stone arrowheads, bullets, copper uniform buttons and many other traces of the invasion are still found every now and then.